History of the United States (1865–1917): President Taft

-Roosevelt's popularity was at its peak as the campaign of 1908 neared, but he was unwilling to break the tradition by which no President had held office for more than two terms.
+Roosevelt's popularity was at its peak as the campaign of 1908 neared, but he was unwilling to break the tradition by which no president had held office for more than two terms.
 Instead, he supported William Howard Taft.
 On the Democratic side, William Jennings Bryan ran for a third time, but managed to carry only the South.
 Taft, a former judge, first colonial governor of the U.S.-held Philippines and administrator of the Panama Canal Zone, made some progress with his Dollar Diplomacy.

 Taft continued the prosecution of trusts, further strengthened the Interstate Commerce Commission, established a postal savings bank and a parcel post system, expanded the civil service, and sponsored the enactment of two amendments to the United States Constitution.
-The 16th Amendment authorized a federal income tax, while the 17th Amendment, ratified in 1913, mandated the direct election of U.S. Senators by the people, replacing the prior system established in the original Constitution, in which they were selected by state legislatures.
+The Sixteenth Amendment authorized a federal income tax, while the Seventeenth Amendment, ratified in 1913, mandated the direct election of U.S. Senators by the people, replacing the prior system established in the original Constitution, in which they were selected by state legislatures.

 Yet balanced against these achievements was Taft's support for the Payne–Aldrich Tariff Act with protective schedules that outraged progressive opinion.
 Protection was the ideological cement holding the Republican coalition together.
 High tariffs were used by Republicans to promise higher sales to business, higher wages to industrial workers, and higher demand for farm products.
 Progressive insurgents said it promoted monopoly.
 Democrats said it was a tax on the little man.
 It had greatest support in the Northeast, and greatest opposition in the South and West.
 The Midwest was the battle ground.
 Insurgents also complained about his opposition to statehood for Arizona because of its progressive constitution; his opposition to environmental activists; and his growing reliance on the conservative wing of his party.
 His patron Roosevelt became his enemy by 1910.
-The Republican Party was divided, and an overwhelming vote swept the Democrats back into control of Congress in the 1910 United States elections.
+The Republican Party was divided, and an overwhelming vote swept the Democrats back into control of Congress in the 1910 elections.